In light, the dust that gathered on bathroom lime-grime

 and the cavernous shadows that nest in her hips

-her answer is always very simple:
+her answer to the interrogators is always very simple:

 one day she was sitting quietly in the bathroom

-which she always kept dark
+she always kept in tragedy-free dark

-and provided a precious glimpse of light.
+and provided a precious frenzying glimpse of light.

 tearing the blockade from its railing.